Welcome to Catavino’s Gourmet Guide to Lisbon. Everything you need to know about visiting Portugal’s capital from a foodie’s perspective…

 Wine is almost never drunk at regular street bars and lounges but there are now several great wine bars all over the downtown to indulge in a glass or two of high-quality vinho from any of the Portuguese wine regions, along with the opportunity to try queijo (cheese) and enchidos (cured meats and sausage) as well.
 Night clubs, called discos, are popular among certain crowds but be prepared for long lines and hefty cover charges.

-Great Areas for bars and cafes:
+Great areas for bars and cafes:

 - Bairro Alto – Going uphill from Largo Camões where the #28 trolley passes, this area is the most famous for nightlife.
 There are also plenty of nice Fado bars, wine bars, lounges and restaurants.

-- Chiado – Down from Largo Camões, starting at the upper Baixa Chiado metro entrance, is a area known for great high-end shops, restaurants and cafés, including the famous Cafe a Brasileira next to the statue of Fernando Pessoa.
+- Chiado – Down from Largo Camões, starting at the upper Baixa Chiado metro entrance, is a area known for great high-end shops, restaurants and cafés, including the famous Café a Brasileira next to the statue of Fernando Pessoa.

 - Bica – Across the main street from Bairro Alto is the Bica Elevator track, lined with refined street bars that generally cater to an older crowd (30+), making the ambiance a little less intense than Bairro Alto.